Optimizing resource efficiencies for scalable full-stack quantum computers: ALGORITHMIC PARAMETERS

-For our full-stack analysis of a fault tolerant quantum computer in Sec.~\ref{Sect:fault-tolerant}, we need to know how the number of logical qubits $Q_{\rm L}$ and logical depth $D_{\rm L}$ necessary for a typical calculation.
-The best studied calculation is the cracking of RSA-$n$ encryption, so we use that as a bench-mark.
-The current record for cracking RSA encryption with a classical supercomputer is for RSA-829 \cite{Boudot2020Aug}.
+For our full-stack analysis of a fault-tolerant quantum computer in Sec.~\ref{Sect:fault-tolerant}, we need to know the number of logical qubits $Q_{\rm L}$ and logical depth $D_{\rm L}$ necessary for a typical calculation.
+The best studied calculation is the cracking of RSA-$n$ encryption, so we use that as a benchmark.
+The current record for cracking the RSA encryption with a classical supercomputer is for RSA-829 \cite{Boudot2020Aug}.